Rootkiti/NISR_Hackathon_Dashboard/README.md

 3. average hour spent per week in agriculture,forestry and fishing by sex as their main job
 4. how level of eductation affected people's decision to involve in agriculture, forestry and fishing

+## requirements
+_to be able to run this app you must have have/install python3+ and pip_

+## How to run this app
+_this app is developed using streamlit, numpy,pandas and plotly packages. for it to run successfully you have to install all those packages_
+### step 1:
+### istalling packages
+* installing streamlit

+   * pip install streamlit